Chart Color Schemes

 Infrastructure

-Duncraig has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Duncraig has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

-AreaSearch has identified eight projects that could impact the area, with key ones being Glengarry Shopping Centre Redevelopment, 57 Marri Road Aged and Dependent Persons Dwellings, Duncraig Senior High School Redevelopment, and Duncraig Adventure Hub.
-The following list details those most relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
+These include Glengarry Shopping Centre Redevelopment, 57 Marri Road Aged and Dependent Persons Dwellings, Duncraig Senior High School Redevelopment, and Duncraig Adventure Hub.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.